vishalc10/Exoplanet/README.md

 ## Running the Project
 To run this Exoplanet project locally, follow these steps:

 ### 1. **Clone the Repository**

-First, clone the repository to your local machine using Git:
 ```bash
 git clone https://github.com/vishalc10/Exoplanet.git
 ```
 ### 2. Navigate to the Project Directory
 ```bash
 cd VishalSecondInterview
 ```
 ### 3. Install Prerequisites
-Make sure you have .NET SDK (version 5.0 or later) installed on your machine.
-You can check if .NET is installed by running:
+Make sure you have .NET SDK
 ```bash
 dotnet --version
 ```
-If you don’t have .NET installed, visit the .NET download page and follow the installation instructions.

 ### 4. Restore Project Dependencies
 Before running the application, restore the required NuGet dependencies by running:
 ```bash